Young Professional Broker of the Year Award / Warren Tickle Memorial Award

 - Must have spent a minimum of 3 out of the last 5 years broking in Australia.

 - Must be under 35 years of age as at 31 December in the year they are entering.

 - Individuals may only be nominated once.
 The number of nominations received per nominee bears no weight in their selection.

 - Entrants must be available to travel to Sydney for the two day personal development workshop and the national judging.
-They should also be available to attend the 2018 NIBA Convention in Tasmania from 3-5 September.
+They should also be available to attend the 2020 NIBA Convention in Melbourne from 26-27 October.
 Airfares and accommodation costs are met by the sponsor.